josepsanzcamp/SaltOS/code/lib/fontawesome/UPGRADING.md

 ---

+## 5.7.0 to 5.7.1

+The cheeseburger icon incorrectly placed the cheese _under_ the patty.
+This is unacceptable and we've fixed it.

+---

+## 5.6.x to 5.7.0

+### OTF and TTF files

+The PostScript name has been changed from `FontAwesome5ProSolid` to `FontAwesome5Pro-Solid`.
+This was done to be more compatible with tooling such as XCode.

+We've also update the `Version` specifier.
+Font files only support a MAJOR and MINOR version number so we have modifed our schema.
+For example, version 5.7.0 of Font Awesome is reflected as 329.472 in the individual font files.

+### Icon changes

+The calendar-alt icon has been reverted back to the previous design in versions <= 5.6.0.

+---

 ## 5.6.x to 5.6.3

 The fire icon has been reverted back to the previous design in versions <= 5.5.0.